 This article discusses the reasons for the difference in quality of the sound output of the various models of iPods and iPhones, which iPod sounds the best, and why.

-Second place goes to the good old 4th Generation iPod family including iPod photo, iPod colour and U2 edition iPod.
+Third place goes to the 4th Generation iPod family including iPod photo, iPod colour and U2 edition iPod.

 There are two main things that contribute to the sound quality of an ipod.
 One is the audio chip that is used, the other are the components along the audio path from the audio chip to the headphone jack – a mixture of op-amps, capacitors, resistors and inductors.

 The iPods I like the best seem to be those that use the Audio chips from the Scottish company Wolfson.
 When I detected this difference I didn’t not know what a Wolfson chip was, but I could hear a difference and so I did some research.
-It turns out my Nano and 4G iPod (which I like) both have a Wolfson – the iPhone 3Gs does not.
-All listening tests are personal – some people like huge bass, some like a warmth.
-I like clarity.
-I like to feel like I am there.
-I am also sensitive to any slight increase in the midrange or treble that will make the music sound harsh – especially over long periods, and I like to hear the very low bass, I’m not a bass head who wants it loud, but I want it to be there.
+It turns out that my two favourite iPods – my Nano and my 4th Gen iPod both have a Wolfson chip in them.
+The iPhone 3Gs does not.

 If you want the best possible audio quality, try and get hold of one of the fifth generation iPods – model number A1136.
 This includes the iPod 5G, iPod U2 5G, iPod 5th Gen enhanced and iPod 5th Gen with video.